Carnage in Paris sends shudders through tourist sector

 "There is a point in the public psyche where a succession of isolated events link together to create a pattern," Virginie Maisonneuve said in a report.
 "This of course could have a negative impact on sentiment and in turn on economic growth at a time when global growth is fragile."

-Outside London's St Pancras station, the terminus for Eurostar trains between London and Paris, most travelers said they would carry on traveling, despite feeling jittery.
+Outside London's St Pancras station, the terminus for Eurostar trains between London and Paris, most travellers said they would carry on travelling, despite feeling jittery.

 "It would make me feel nervous (about going to Paris) but in say 6 months I would probably be ok with it," said Hilary Allerton, 63, who was visiting London from Norfolk.
 "I'd say I'm less likely to go at the moment."